additiveinverse/placeguntohead/contents/articles/below-me-reds.md

 date: 2001-05-09:02:01
 filename: negativ/:title.html
 template: article.jade
-tags: 'Negativ'
+record: 'Negativ'
 ---

-i used to work as a projectionist at a dollar theater
+I used to work as a projectionist at a dollar theater
-it was one of the best shit jobs i've ever had
+it was one of the best shit jobs I've ever had
-i didnt have to be there until 1pm
+I didnt have to be there until 1pm
-i could be alone for a large portion of my shift
+I could be alone for a large portion of my shift
-i was in the dark for 90% of it (barring a few cigarette breaks)
+I was in the dark for 90% of it (barring a few cigarette breaks)
-and once i started the next round of showings
+and once I started the next round of showings
-i could sleep on the extra movie seats the other projectionists
+I could sleep on the extra movie seats the other projectionists
-and i had fashioned into a couch
+and I had fashioned into a couch

 but the best part of this barely over minimum wage nightmare
 were thursday nights